Skip to Main Content

 Superior HealthPlan STAR and CHIP members may qualify for Supplemental Security Income (SSI) or Social Security Disability Insurance (SSDI).
 SSI and SSDI are U.S. government programs that provide additional benefits to people who are blind, disabled or over the age of 65.

-You or your child may qualify for SSI and be able to can get up to $841 a month in cash.
+You or your child may qualify for SSI and can get up to $841 a month in cash.
 How to know if you or your child qualify:

 • Do you have a medical condition that keeps you from working?